zt07/Zos/README.md

 # Zos (Z Operating System)
-# A hobby Operating System I am wokrin gon for fun
+A hobby Operating System I am wokring on for fun

 # Installation and use:
 * Open a terminal where you want to store the operating system.